King Hui of Wei

 King Hui of Wei (魏惠王; 400–319 BC), also known as King Hui of Liang (梁惠王), personal name Wei Ying, was a monarch of the Wei state, reigning from 369 BC to 319 BC.
 He initially ruled as marquess, but later elevated himself to kingship in 344 BC.
 He was a grandson of Marquess Wen, the founder of the state, and a son of his predecessor, Marquess Wu.
 He was succeeded by his son, King Xiang.

+Reign

-He came to the throne after a war of succession during which Wei was nearly partitioned by the Zhao and Han states.
+King Hui of Wei came to the throne after a war of succession during which Wei was nearly partitioned by the Zhao and Han states.
+Hui Shi is recorded as having been his Prime Minister in Shuo Yuan, having rushed at the opportunity to serve after his previous, unnamed Prime Minister, had died.

-He is notable for four policies:
+As a ruler, King Hui is notable for four policies: